Raraph84/Infinite-Minecraft-Players-POC/README.md

 - Java websocket, SLF4J API and Simple as compile

 Then build the jar and replace it in `server-template/plugins/`

+### Spark
+Spark is not required but useful for debugging lag on the proxy or the Spigots You can build Spark on [its repository](https://github.com/lucko/spark)
+Or download it on [its website](https://spark.lucko.me/download)
+And replace it in `proxy/plugins/` and `server-template/plugins/`

+### WorldEdit
+WorldEdit is not required but useful to have on every server You can build WeoldEdit on [its repository](https://github.com/EngineHub/WorldEdit)
+Or download it on [its CurseForge Bukkit page](https://dev.bukkit.org/projects/worldedit/files)
+And replace it in `server-template/plugins/`

 ## TODO